My husband Tom and I are pretty laid back, so when we were first married, we almost never fought.

 After I talked to Brown, I realized that I was doing this all the time with Tom.
 One night, as he was sprawled on the couch scrolling through his phone, the baby started crying.
 I glared at him while rage-laundering a mountain of soiled onesies, but he did not move.
 So I put a gloating thought bubble over his head.
-It said, Ha ha!
+It said, Haha!
 I am going to wait out my wife until she gets up and deals with the baby!
-I know — I will frown at my phone, so it looks like I am concentrating on an important work email, when really I am playing Tetris!
+I know — I will frown at my phone, so it looks like I am concentrating on an important work email when really I am playing Tetris!
 I win!

 Needless to say, this is not what he was thinking.
-Brown suggests you share the story you made up with your partner, which breaks tension, makes you vulnerable and helps you understand each other’s perspective.
-If it is wildly off the mark, it may even make the both of you laugh.
+Brown suggests you share the story you made up with your partner, which breaks the tension, makes you vulnerable and helps you understand each other’s perspective.
+If it is wildly off the mark, it may even make both of you laugh.

 Yes, your sex life often takes a hit after a baby — but what is less discussed is how important nonsexual touching is to keep your relationship tight.
 Giving your partner a hug for a mere 20 seconds lowers your blood pressure.
 It also gets those happy chemicals flowing — like oxytocin, the so-called “cuddle hormone,” whose effect has been compared to cannabis.
 So, sling your legs over his while you are binge-watching a show.
 Kiss him hello.
 Give his shoulder a squeeze while you are cooking dinner.

-Regularly thanking your partner throughout your day seems like a minor thing, but University of Georgia researchers found that it is actually pretty huge — so much so that spousal expressions of gratitude were the “most consistent predictor of marital quality.”
+Regularly thanking your partner throughout your day seems like a minor thing, but the University of Georgia researchers found that it is actually pretty huge — so much so that spousal expressions of gratitude were the “most consistent predictor of marital quality.”
 (Most relationship research on new parents, by the way, currently centers around straight couples, although gay couples are killing it in the parenting department.)
-A similar study from University of North Carolina at Chapel Hill found that couples who expressed gratitude — what researchers called “find, remind and bind” — felt their relationships became stronger, more adaptable to change, and more positive.
+A similar study from the University of North Carolina at Chapel Hill found that couples who expressed gratitude — what researchers called “find, remind and bind” — felt their relationships became stronger, more adaptable to change, and more positive.
 It does not need to be sweeping declarations, either.
 It can be as simple as Thanks for changing that last epic diaper, I was about to pass out from the fumes.